EDOLAB: An Open-Source Platform for Education and Experimentation with Evolutionary Dynamic Optimization Algorithms: EDOLAB's library

-The second benchmark generator in EDOLAB is FPs~\cite{li2018open}.
-The landscapes generated by FPs are divided into several hypercubes using a k-d tree~\cite{bentley1979data}.
-Each hypercube contains one promising region.
-Therefore, a promising region's basin of attraction is determined by the hypercube in which it lies.
-After each environmental change, the shape of each promising region is randomly chosen from eight different unimodal functions.
-Thus, unlike MPB, the shape of promising regions changes over time in FPs.
-In addition, the location and size of each hypercube change over time, which result in changing the basin of attraction of the promising region.
-The center position of each promising region also changes inside the hypercube.
-Finally, several transformations, such as symmetry breaking and condition number increasing, are used in FPs.
-It is worth mentioning that these transformations are fixed over time.
-FPs is also suitable for educational purposes since its promising regions are clearly distinguished by the hypercubes.
+FPs benchmark~\cite{li2018open} is the third benchmark generator included in EDOLAB.
+The landscapes generated by FPs are divided into several hypercubes using a k-d tree~\cite{bentley1979data}, with each hypercube containing one promising region.
+As a result, the basin of attraction for each promising region is determined by the hypercube in which it lies.
+After each environmental change, the shape of each promising region is randomly selected from eight different unimodal functions.
+Additionally, the location and size of each hypercube change over time, which alter the basin of attraction of the promising region.
+The center position of each promising region also shifts within the hypercube.
+Several transformations, such as symmetry breaking and condition number increasing, are applied in FPs, though these transformations remain fixed over time.
+FPs is also suitable for educational purposes, as its promising regions are clearly defined by the hypercubes.

-The last benchmark generator included in EDOLAB is GMPB~\cite{yazdani2020benchmarking,yazdani2021generalized}.
-GMPB is a complex benchmark generator that is fully configurable.
-The landscapes generated by GMPB are constructed by assembling several promising regions with a variety of controllable characteristics ranging from unimodal to highly multimodal, symmetric to highly asymmetric, smooth to highly irregular, and various degrees of variable interaction and ill-conditioning.
-All the aforementioned characteristics are changeable over time.
-Using the high degree of flexibility in configuring the desired dynamical and morphological characteristics of the search space, the user can examine the performance of a proposed or existing EDOA on a variety of problem instances with different characteristics and levels of difficulty.
-Consequently, GMPB is suitable for experimentation and investigating/comparing the performance of different EDOAs.
-On the other hand, due to the complexity of the search spaces generated by GMPB, it is not the best choice for educational purposes.
+GMPB~\cite{yazdani2020benchmarking,yazdani2021generalized} is the final benchmark generator included in EDOLAB.
+GMPB is a complex, fully configurable benchmark generator.
+The landscapes generated by GMPB are constructed by assembling several promising regions with a variety of controllable characteristics, ranging from unimodal to highly multimodal, symmetric to highly asymmetric, smooth to highly irregular, and varying degrees of variable interaction and ill-conditioning.
+All of these characteristics can change over time.
+With its high degree of configurability, GMPB allows users to examine the performance of proposed or existing EDOAs across a wide range of problem instances with different characteristics and difficulty levels.
+Consequently, GMPB is well-suited for experimentation and for investigating and comparing the performance of different EDOAs.
+However, due to the complexity of the search spaces generated by GMPB, it is not the ideal choice for educational purposes.

+Figure~\ref{fig:benchmarks} provides examples of the landscapes generated by the four benchmarks included in EDOLAB: MPB, GDBG, FPs, and GMPB.
+These contour plots illustrate the morphological characteristics of each benchmark's problem space.
+However, it is important to note that these are just examples, and the characteristics shown in these figures cannot be generalized to all possible landscapes that can be generated by these benchmarks.